Blazehue/ShortLink/README.md

-# 🔗 ShortLink - Professional URL Shortener
+# 🔗 ShortLink - Professional URL Shortener.

 A modern, feature-rich URL shortening service built with React, TypeScript, and Vite.
 ShortLink provides a seamless experience for creating, managing, and tracking shortened URLs with built-in QR code generation and analytics.